Bridlington Harbour Commissioners

 Visiting Craft Restrictions – Coronavirus

-Bridlington Harbour is currently closed to ALL VISITING craft due to Coronavirus.
-However, it is the intention to open to visiting craft from the 4th July […]
+Bridlington Harbour is open to visiting craft from the 4th July in accordance with Government Guidelines.

 As from the 13th May 2020 All forms of watersports practiced on open water including sailing, windsurfing, canoeing, rowing, kayaking, surfing, paddleboarding and the use of […]